 - Heat a large non-stick griddle or skillet over medium-low heat and add a little oil to lightly coat the bottom.
 Using a 1/3-cup measure or ladle, ladle the batter into the skillet, making 2 to 3 pancakes at a time.
 Cook until they start to look dry around the edges and bubbly on top, 2 to 3 minutes, then flip and cook for another 1 to 2 minutes.
 Repeat with the remaining batter, adding more oil to the skillet as needed.
 Serve immediately.

 Chia Jam (optional)

-- In a small pot, combine the berries and vanilla with 2 tablespoons water.
+- In a small pot, combine 2 cups berries and 1/2 teaspoon vanilla (if using) with 2 tablespoons water.
 Cover with a lid and place over medium-low heat.
 Bring to a simmer and cook until the berries soften and start to release their juices, 5 to 8 minutes, depending on if your berries were fresh or frozen.

 - Remove the lid and mash the berries with a potato masher or fork.
 Continue to cook uncovered for a few minutes more, until the jam thickens a bit.
 Turn the heat off and sweeten, if desired.
 Stir in the chia seeds and set aside to thicken for at least 10 minutes.
 (Store cooked chia jam in an airtight container in the fridge for up to 1 week).

 This recipe uses the “flax egg” technique (flaxseed meal + water), which replaces regular eggs in this batter.
 You can find this ingredient in the alternative grains aisle in most supermarkets, typically Bob’s Red Mill.
 If you eat eggs, feel free to skip the flax-plus-water step and use 1 regular egg instead.

 - Calories: 220